NatashaKRS/course-portfolio/README.md

 Predicting writing quality from typing behaviour

 ## NON-TECHNICAL EXPLANATION OF YOUR PROJECT
-This project is based on a Kaggle competition which ended on 9th January 2024.
-It aims to build a model that can effectively predict writing quality based on typing logs.
-More specifically, it predicts the scores of essays based on a large dataset of keystroke logs that have captured writing process features.
-It does this by first extracting a large additional number of features that relate to the typing process and then using a selection of these features to train a model that outputs scores on a scale of 0 - 6 when fed with typing logs of essays.
+This project is based on a Kaggle competition which ended on 9th January 2024 and aims to build a model that can effectively predict writing quality, or more specifically scores of essays, based on typing logs.
+The basis of this is a large dataset of essay keystroke logs that have captured writing process features, along with the accompaning scores.
+We proceed to extrapolate a large additional number of features that relate to the typing process and then use a selection of these features to train a model that outputs scores on a scale of 0 - 6 when fed with keystroke logs of essays.

 ## DATA
 The competition training dataset comprises about 5000 logs of user inputs, such as keystrokes and mouse clicks, taken during the composition of an essay.
 Each essay was scored on a scale of 0 to 6.
 It can be found here: https://www.kaggle.com/competitions/linking-writing-processes-to-writing-quality/data